On nonlinear effects in multiphase WKB analysis for the nonlinear Schrodinger equation: Introduction

 \subsection{Content}

-In Section~\ref{sec:mono}, we recall the WKB construction introduced in \cite{Grenier98}, and emphasize the finite speed of propagation which appears in our framework.
-In Section~\ref{sec:monopot}, we explain how to adapt the previous approach to the case where $V$ satisfies \eqref{eq:V} and is not necessarily trivial.
+In Section~\ref{sec:mono}, we recall the WKB construction introduced in \cite{Grenier98} for the case $\gamma=0$, and emphasize the finite speed of propagation which appears in our framework.
+In Section~\ref{sec:monopot}, we explain how to adapt the previous approach to the case where $V$ satisfies \eqref{eq:V}, and address the case $\gamma>0$.
 In Section~\ref{sec:separation}, we complete the proof of Theorem~\ref{theo:superp}.
 Section~\ref{sec:chi} clarifies the role of the cutoff functions used in the proof of Theorem~\ref{theo:superp}.
-Proposition~\ref{prop:wnlgo} is established in Section~\ref{sec:wnlgo}.
-In an appendix, we propose an alternative (statement and) proof of Proposition~\ref{prop:wnlgo}, in the case $d\ge 2$ with $N=3$, showing that there are indeed several obstructions for Theorem~\ref{theo:superp} to be valid in the weakly nonlinear case.
+Propositions~\ref{prop:wnlgo} is established in Section~\ref{sec:wnlgo}.
+In an appendix, we propose an alternative proof of Proposition~\ref{prop:wnlgo}, in the case $d\ge 2$ with $N=3$, showing that there are several sorts of nonlinear interferences in the weakly nonlinear case.